Summary: There are a ton of Google Analytics features, but if you’re just starting out, it pays to use the most important ones first.

-There’s a lot you can do with data.
+There’s a lot you of Google Analytics features that will give online marketers great data sets.
 However, you need to get organized, think through what will make the most difference for your organization, then prioritize.

-If you have both the essential setup and the reports down, you’ll be able to more effectively prioritize marketing tasks.
+If you have both the essential setup and the reports down, you’ll be able to effectively identify the most important marketing tasks.

 This post was originally published in May 2018 and has been updated to reflect the interface of Google Analytics in 2020.